abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation:**

 This is a false-positive alert.
-Because, the URL returns "500 - Internal Error" and does not reveal any encrypted/decrypted data.
+Because the URL returns "500 - Internal Error" and does not reveal any encrypted/decrypted data.

 ### PII Disclosure [Risk: High] - Positive (No need a fix)